Your Firm Is Built Around Relationships. The Question Is Whether They Can Transfer.

 Business Attractiveness

-Is the firm operationally and financially strong enough to be worth transitioning?
-This dimension evaluates the fundamentals that determine whether the firm holds value regardless of who leads it, from revenue stability and operational efficiency to how the firm is positioned in a consolidating market.
+Whether the firm is operationally and financially strong enough to be worth transitioning.
+This dimension evaluates the fundamentals that determine whether the firm holds value regardless of who leads it: revenue stability, operational efficiency, client retention track record, and how the firm is positioned in a consolidating market.
+A firm that scores well on Attractiveness has something worth transferring.
+A firm that does not has structural problems that would follow the transition regardless of how well the handover is managed.

 Business Transferability